We don't care about your data. We just want to make games.

 We use Unity, the game engine.
 We may not care about your data, but it seems like Unity does.

-To the best of our knowledge, we have disabled all of the built-in Unity Analytics and Data Collection we are able to, but we can't guarantee that no data collection happens at all from the Unity Engine.
+To the best of our knowledge, we have disabled all of the built-in Unity Analytics and Data Collection we are able to and we don't use any of their services, but we can't guarantee that no data collection happens at all from the Unity Engine.

 Turns out, making a game and having it collect nothing is close to impossible these days.